International Study Centre

 Alongside your classes, your studies will be supported by an online learning platform, providing you with a range of tasks and activities specifically designed to develop and extend your language and academic skills outside the classroom and to give you more control over your own learning.

-The module will start with an introduction to programming, covering object-oriented programming in JAVA (or Python).
-Followed by more advanced programming techniques.
-The module will give you hands-on software development experience and teach you key design principles.
-Ultimately, you should be able to develop programmes using specific data structures and Application Programming Interfaces (APIs) that accurately match the provided specifications.
+The module will begin with an introduction to object-oriented programming in Java followed by more advanced programming techniques.
+The module will teach students key design principles and provide them with hands-on software development experience.
+By the end of the module, students should be able to develop programs in Java using specific data structures and APIs (Application Programming Interfaces) that accurately match the provided specifications.

 Why study Computer Science at Strathclyde?